What is a Spendthrift Trust?

 What is the benefit of a Spendthrift Trust?

-Rather than being held outright, the trust assets are managed by a trustee who controls the assets after you have died.
+Rather than distributing property outright, the creator of the trust (the settlor) appoints a trustee to manage trust assets for the beneficiary.
 The beneficiary’s creditors can reach assets that the trustee has already distributed to the beneficiary.
 But with few exceptions, creditors cannot compel the trustee to pay outstanding claims from assets that remain in the trust.

 How Does One Create a Spendthrift Trust?

 Creating a spendthrift trust is easy.
-The Texas Estates Code only requires language showing that the grantor or settlor of the trust intended it to qualify as a spendthrift trust.
+The Texas Estates Code only requires language showing that the settlor of t intended it to qualify as a spendthrift trust.
 Simply saying “this is a spendthrift trust” is sufficient.
 No other special language is required.

-There is no prerequisite that the grantor or settlor of a trust prove that the person for whom the spendthrift trust is created is actually incapable of managing his or her money.
+There is no prerequisite that the settlor proves that the beneficiary is actually incapable of managing his or her money.
 You can create a spendthrift trust for anyone, even a responsible adult beneficiary!
-As a result, most trusts include spendthrift provisions as an extra layer of protection for the trust’s beneficiary against possible lawsuits.
+As a result, most trusts include spendthrift provisions as an extra layer of protection for the trust’s beneficiaries.

 Sounds Great!
-Can I Create a Spendthrift Trust for Myself?
+Can I Create One for Myself?

-All of us would like to protect our assets from attachment by creditors, but self-settled spendthrift trusts are against public policy.
-A spendthrift provision does not invalidate a trust, but also does not protect the trust assets from creditors.
+All of us would like to protect our assets from attachment by creditors; however, Texas considers self-settled spendthrift trusts against public policy.
+A spendthrift provision does not invalidate a trust but also does not protect the trust assets from creditors.